 There is No Perfect Parent

 There is no better way to start your journey with your child than to be mindful and intentional from day one.
-In addition to these parenting affirmations, there are great affirmations to use during your pregnancy, affirmations during the birth, and affirmations you can use during postpartum.
+In addition to these parenting affirmations, there are great confidence-boosting affirmations to tell your child, affirmations to use during your pregnancy, affirmations during birth, and affirmations you can use during postpartum.

 Whether you’re overwhelmed and exhausted in the newborn period, trying to remain calm during your toddler’s tantrums, hoping to handle recurrent challenges you face differently, questioning your decisions, or facing your fears and anxieties . . . affirmations can help reduce your stress level, harbor gratitude and allow you to feel more joy, and help you gain confidence in yourself and your parenting.